MicrosoftDocs/win32/desktop-src/wmmdvdm/itransformpropertiesconfig-createproperty.md

 ---
 title: ITransformPropertiesConfig CreateProperty method
-description: The CreateProperty method creates a new property and adds it to the current property collection. ms.assetid: 'a8091f90-7a23-4f18-91f2-2206c9770a9f'
+description: The CreateProperty method creates a new property and adds it to the current property collection. ms.assetid: a8091f90-7a23-4f18-91f2-2206c9770a9f
+keywords:
-keywords: ["CreateProperty method Windows Movie Maker and DVD Maker", "CreateProperty method Windows Movie Maker and DVD Maker , ITransformPropertiesConfig interface", "ITransformPropertiesConfig interface Windows Movie Maker and DVD Maker , CreateProperty method"]
+- CreateProperty method Windows Movie Maker and DVD Maker
+- CreateProperty method Windows Movie Maker and DVD Maker , ITransformPropertiesConfig interface
+- ITransformPropertiesConfig interface Windows Movie Maker and DVD Maker , CreateProperty method
 topic_type:
 - apiref
 api_name: